Alerts#

 Building a Consumer Flow#

-We can test our flow in development as though it were triggered by an alert by selecting the alert from the Alert Context dropdown:
+We can test our flow in development as though it were triggered by an alert by selecting the alert from the Alert Context dropdown.
+Alerts that are already connected to this flow are listed as Linked Alerts, and alerts that are not connected to this flow are listed as Other Alerts:

 Note that when testing a flow, Gravwell uses random generated data, which will almost certainly look funny.
 We can edit the sample data by clicking the pencil to the right of the context dropdown and modifying the appropriate fields.
 In the image below, we have already set “Hostname” and “remotehost” to more sensible values, and are about to replace the auto-generated value of “service” with “sshd”: